dmodena/12-AJAX/README.md

 Dependencies
 ------------
 The gems used for this assignment are listed in the **Gemfile**.
-Only three main 4 main gems were used (the other are only dependencies of the main gems).
+Only 4 main gems were used (the other are only dependencies of the main gems).
 They are:
 - [Haml](http://haml.info) - Used for markup generation;
 - [Sass](http://sass-lang.com) - Used for CSS generation;
 - [CoffeeScript](http://coffescript.com) - Used for JavaScript generation;